ca-srg/ragent/README.md

 The `hybrid_search` MCP tool accepts two new parameters when the server is launched with `SLACK_SEARCH_ENABLED=true`:

 - `enable_slack_search` (boolean, default `false`): opt in per request from your MCP client.
-- `slack_channels` (string array): optional list of channel names to narrow the Slack search scope.

 Responses include a `slack_results` array with message metadata and permalinks so downstream tools can render conversation context alongside document references.